-Traditionally people would think about TAM as a global thing and than SAM is the geographical portion you will be targeting.
-In real life you would usually start with one and extrapolating to the other will be either hard or impossible.
+Traditionally, people would think about TAM as a global thing, and SAM is the geographical portion you will be targeting.
+In real life, you would usually start with one, and extrapolating to the other will be either hard or impossible.

-Let’s take my bottom-up market analysis from the above.
-I used the number of new businesses as anchor in that model, and got a quote on this number from a US government agency.
+Let's take my bottom-up market analysis from the above.
+I used the number of new businesses as an anchor in that model and got a quote on this number from a US government agency.
 Assuming my solution is served online, this is my TAM and my SAM.

 Another alternative is to assume out TAm is larger than the English countries.
-In anycase, the extrapolation from SAM to TAM is not trivial.
+In any case, the extrapolation from SAM to TAM is not trivial.
 How many new businesses are created worldwide?
 Do they all have logos?
-What do I know about small business in Bangladesh?
-Better not to assume and simply state that “based on our bottom up analysis, the SAM is $186M and we can only guess the TAM is 3-5x that.
+What do I know about small businesses in Bangladesh?
+Better not to assume and simply state that "based on our bottom-up analysis, the SAM is $186M, and we can only guess the TAM is 3-5x that.

 What about the SOM?
-Traditional business can talk about what their business model can serve - for example if you install air conditioner, and installation takes 8 hours and you have 2 installers, you can server max of 480 customers a month, so your SOM is that number in USD number.
+Traditional businesses can talk about what their business model can serve.
+For example, if you have a company of air conditioner installations, your SOM will be dictated by the number of qualified installers you can hire.
 But what about software and SaaS?
 What is their SOM?
 I would assume it is very close to the SAM.

 If you are building a VC backed company - focus on the SAM, and be ready to have an intelligent conversation about the TAM and SOM.
-In most cases you won’t get a chance to have it.
+In most cases, you won't be required to get there.